-Note with Annex 5, the non-SI alternative units "knot" and "foot" were used for wind speed and height of cloud base, respectively.
+Note, In this example, the non-SI alternative units "bnot" and "foot" were used for wind speed and height of cloud base, respectively.
 However, in accordance with Annex 5, the corresponding primary units "metres per second" and "metre" may be used instead.